Human Development and Family Sciences (HDFS)

 HDFS 460, FAMILY POLICY, 4 Credits

-Family policies aim to protect, promote, and strengthen families by addressing one or more of the five explicit functions families perform: (a) family formation, (b) partner relationships, (c) economic support, (d) childrearing, and (e) caregiving.
-This course will explore the relationships between family policies and family functioning using state, federal, and international policy examples.
-By reviewing theoretical frameworks for conceptualizing family policy, students will assess the consequences policies may have for family well-being.
+Explores the relationships between family policies and family functioning using state, federal, and international policy examples.
+Reviews theoretical frameworks for conceptualizing family policy to assess the consequences policies may have for family well-being.

 HDFS 461, ^PROGRAM DEVELOPMENT AND PROPOSAL WRITING, 4 Credits